vijishmadhavan/PoPd/README.md

 # RotoMask

 Silhouettes and clip-arts are very common requirements in freelancing websites.
-This project helps to create unique images in the most easiest way.
+This project helps to create unique silhouettes in the most easiest way.

 The highlighted edges in the images represents the action in a better way.